rabbitmq/rabbitmq-website/site/tutorials/tutorial-three-java.md

 exchange is forbidden.

-The messages will be lost if no queue is bound to the exchange yet, but that's okay for us; if no consumer is listening yet (i.e. no queue has been created) we can safely discard the message.
+The messages will be lost if no queue is bound to the exchange yet, but that's okay for us; if no consumer is listening yet we can safely discard the message.

 The code for `ReceiveLogs.java`:

+    #!java
     import java.io.IOException;
     import com.rabbitmq.client.ConnectionFactory;
     import com.rabbitmq.client.Connection;